-The City's investment policy addresses the soundness of financial institutions in which the City will deposit funds, types of investment instruments as permitted by the California Government Code, and the percentage of the portfolio which may be invested in certain instruments with longer terms to maturity.
-The objectives of the portfolio which may be invested in certain instruments with longer terms to maturity.
-The objectives of the policy, in order of priority, are safety, liquidity, and yield.
-The City has established a Treasury Oversight Committee), comprised of various City officials and representatives of agencies with large cash balances, to monitor and review the management of public funds maintained in the investment pool in accordance with Sections 27130 to 27137 of the California Government Code.
-The Treasurer prepares and submits a comprehensive investment report to the members of the Oversight Committee and the hinvestment pool participants every month.
+The City's investment policy addresses the soundness of financial institutions in which the City will deposit funds, types of investment instruments as permitted by the California Government Code, and the percentage of the pontfolio which may be invested in certain instruments with longer terms to maturity.
+The objectives of the policy, in order of priority, are setby, liquidity, and yield.
+The City has established a Treasury Oversight Committee (Oversight Committee), comprised of various City officials and representatives of agencies with large cash balances, to monitor and review the management of public funds manitained in the investment pool in accordance with Sections 27130 to 27137 of the California Government Code.
+The Treasurer prepares and subminis a comprehensive investment report to the members of the Oversight Committee and the investment pool participants every month.
 The report covers the type of investments in the pool, maturity dates, par value, actual cost, and fair value.